Jonathan2251/lbd/source/about.rst

 :ref:`sec-verilog`:

-Create the CPU0 virtual machine with Verilog language of Icarus tool first.
+First, create the Cpu0 virtual machine using the Verilog language with the
-With this tool, feeding the hex file which generated by llvm-objdump to the Cpu0 virtual machine and seeing the Cpu0 running result on PC computer.
+Icarus tool.
+Using this tool, feed the hex file generated by ``llvm-objdump``
+to the Cpu0 virtual machine and observe the execution results on a PC.

 :ref:`sec-appendix-installing`:

-Details how to set up the LLVM source code, development tools, and environment setting for Mac OS X and Linux platforms.
+This section details how to set up the LLVM source code, development tools,
+and environment configuration for macOS and Linux platforms.

 :ref:`sec-appendix-doc`:

-This book uses Sphinx to generate pdf and epub format of document further.
+This book uses Sphinx to generate PDF and EPUB document formats.
-Details about how to install tools to and generate these docuemnts and regression test for Cpu0 backend are included.
+Details on how to install the necessary tools, generate these documents,
+and perform regression testing for the Cpu0 backend are included.

 .. [#llvm-license] http://llvm.org/docs/DeveloperPolicy.html#license